gamag/xmunch/README.md

 # W/AAd

 # The for the affix definition syntax, you have to think the other way around as
 # when writing a .aff file.
-Think in terms of affixes (at the moment, xmunch
+Think in terms of affixes which are are stripped from
-# supports only postfixes) which are are stripped from the word and replaced by
+# the word and replaced by an ending to form a stem. xmunch doesn't support regex
-# an ending to form a stem. xmunch doesn't support regex conditions like in .aff
+# conditions like in .aff files (may be implemented later).

-# files (may be implemented later).
+# lets start with suffixes, the default case, to show the general syntax
 ## Basic affix group
 # The N correspond to the N in
 # SPF N Y 5